cyoung/stratux/README.md

 * Upgraded the RaspberryPi Debian system to the latest debian packages
 * Hide Weather/Towers page if UAT is disabled
 * Added a simple Flarm Status page, loading the ogn-rf and ogn-decode web pages as iFrames
+* Added a special "Skydemon wonky GDL90 parser" workaround to reduce Skydemons constant detection of very short disconnects (see below)

+## Notes to SkyDemon Android Users
+SkyDemon is probably the most popular EFB in Europe, and we are trying hard to make Stratux work as good as possible in SkyDemon, which is not always easy.
+Most notably, with original Stratux on a RaspberryPI 2b, you can often oberve Disconnects, which will show as many red dots in your track log.

+Thorough analysis has shown that this is caused by a mix of
+- RaspberryPI's brcmfmac wifi driver and its behaviour when UDP package delivery is slow
+- Androids handling of UDP packets under load - namely the fact that it will delay them
+- A wonky GDL90 implementation in SkyDemon (which is not very error tolerant, even though the UDP RFC explicitly says that applications should expect errors and work around them).

+If you will suffer from these problems depends on many factors, but it is certainly possible.
+There are two known ways to get around these errors:
+### 1) Use the workaround
+As of version Stratux 1.5b2eu004, the web interface has a settings switch labeled "SkyDemon Android disconnect bug workaround".
+Enabling this will cause Stratux to send position reports to the EFB every 150ms instead of every second.
+Experiments show that SkyDemon handles this well and will show disconnects only very rarely, if ever.
+Note that this is an ugly hack and does not conform the GDL90 specification, but it seems to do the job for SkyDemon

+### 2) Different WiFi stick for Stratux
+If you want a better solution, you might want to consider investing in a different WiFi chip for your Stratux.
+The EDIMAX EW-7811UN has shown to work decently, is cheap, and small enough to fit nicely in any case.
+Plugging this in and rebooting your Stratux should automatically use this device for the hotspot, instead of the builtin wifi.
+The driver for this chip seems to have a different retransmit behaviour, which will not confuse SkyDemon as much, hence the apparent disconnects are gone.
+Note: If you have the internal GPS with the large antenna, you might have to cut off one edge of your GPS PCB to make it fit.